the42/schoolcalc/README.md

 Usage
 -----

-Bold statement: "All features provided by the package are covered by test cases."
+All features provided by the package are covered by test cases.
-Not true as of August 23 2011

 License
 -------